mpv-player/mpv/DOCS/man/en/options.rst

     behavior (undesirable but expected by many existing scripts).

     Enabled by default.

+``--ass-vsfilter-blur-compat=<yes|no>``
+    Scale ``\blur`` tags by video resolution instead of script resolution (enabled by default).
+This is bug in VSFilter, which according to some, can't be fixed anymore in the name of compatibility.

+    Note that this uses the actual video resolution for calculating the offset scale factor, not what the video filter chain or the video output use.

 ``--ass-vsfilter-color-compat=<basic|full|force-601|no``
     Mangle colors like (xy-)vsfilter do (default: basic).
 Historically, VSFilter